Structured Authority

 The objective is not simply more traffic.

 The objective is ensuring the right clients can find the right attorney when those matters arise.
-It is measured in retainers and billable clients.
+It is measured in retained clients and active matters.

-Attorneys handling complex disputes often benefit most from a structured approach to professional visibility.
+Attorneys handling matters of consequence consistently benefit from a structured approach to professional visibility.
 Learn more about Structured Authority for Litigation Practices.

 Rain Marketing’s founder is a two-time JD Supra Readers’ Choice Award recipient in the Tax category, recognizing consistent readership among legal professionals and business leaders.

-Most Rain clients have worked with the firm for more than a decade, reflecting the value of and long-term nature of authority development.
+Most Rain clients have worked with the firm for more than a decade, reflecting the long-term nature and value of authority development.

 Rain Marketing + Consulting, Inc.